cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+This is a major release which uses the new and upgraded BibleGet I/O service engine.
+Must update. (plus Bugfixes)

 = 2.3 =
 This is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update. (plus Bugfixes)